BN701/MultiArp/Doc/readmore.md

 Note entry is via midi keyboard.
 There are two step entry modes.

-***Full*** mode requires use of the PC keyboard to enter rests and close a phrase.
+***Step*** mode requires use of the PC keyboard to enter rests and close a phrase.
 Chords or single notes are played on the midi keyboard.

 ***Quick*** mode involves holding down a note or notes.
 On release of the last key, the note set is entered as a monophonic sequence.
 There is no way to enter chords or rests in this mode.